Eugene Porterfield

-Eugene E. Porterfield (born November 3, 1946) is a former member of the Pennsylvania State Senate, serving from 1989 to 1996.
+Eugene Ellsworth Porterfield (born November 3, 1946) is a former member of the Pennsylvania State Senate, serving from 1989 to 1996.
 He is also a businessman.

 Early life

 Eugene "Gene" Porterfield was born in Connellsville, Pennsylvania (Fayette County) on November 3, 1946.
 One of two children, Porterfield attended various public school systems in southwestern PA, and graduated Connellsville High School in 1964.

 During high school, he worked numerous jobs, including a bowling alley and as a gas station attendant and mechanic.
 He then continued his work as a mechanic, an auto parts sales specialist and factory worker before enlisting in the U.S. Army.